Did you Know?

 An individual is considered military personnel if he or she is:

-Military personnel stationed at a military base or any one of the various recruiting services in Nebraska and who have not established legal residence in Nebraska, may continue to operate their vehicle(s) with current out-of-state license plates or may obtain current Nebraska license plates tax free.
+Military personnel stationed at a military base or any one of the various recruiting services in Nebraska and who have not established legal residence in Nebraska, may continue to operate their vehicle(s) with current out-of-state license plates or may obtain current Nebraska license plates.

 Legal residence is defined as the establishment of a permanent home, where the individual is habitually present and where, when they depart, there is intent to return.
 Registration to vote or payment of income tax in Nebraska is considered evidence of the intent of a person to establish legal residence in this state.

-To qualify for the issuance of plates as Non-Resident Military Personnel, they must be able to furnish to the designated County Official of the county in Nebraska where they are residing the following:
+To qualify for the issuance of plates as Non-Resident Military Personnel, the applicant must be able to furnish to the County Treasurer of the county in Nebraska where the vehicle has situs the following:

-Military personnel are not eligible for a refund of license fees unless the vehicle is sold and the plates and registrations are surrendered.
+Military personnel are not eligible for a refund of license fees unless the vehicle is sold and the plates and registration are surrendered.

 Individuals attending school in Nebraska on a full-time basis (at least 12 credit hours or certified as full-time in a graduate program) and whose vehicles are currently registered in their home state do not have to register their vehicle in Nebraska.